Battle of Kamdesh: Tactics

-At the end of May 2007, Bulldog Troop, 1-91 Cavalry Squadron, 173rd Airborne Brigade Combat Team, arrived at COP Keating.
-They were commanded by Captain Tom Bostick.
-The first of these would be "Operation Mountain II", an effort to extend a series of observation posts west to control the villages between COP Keating and the Afghan village of Saret Koheh.
+At the end of May 2007, Bulldog Troop, 1-91 Cavalry Squadron, 173rd Airborne Brigade Combat Team, arrived at COP Keating commanded by Captain Tom Bostick.
+The first of these would be Operation Mountain II, an effort to extend a series of observation posts west to control the villages between COP Keating and the Afghan village of Saret Koheh.
 Extending control further along the river was expected to counter the AAF expansion and activity in the summer of 2007.
 The AAF responded to this advance with a well-organized ambush on July 26, 2007, in the river valley at Saret Koheh.
 AAF forces involved fit the pattern of the improved force, in that they were uniformed and equipped as Afghan Army and police forces, with the latest weapons and radios issued to government Afghan forces, along with ski masks.
 They made sustained attacks over a two-day period, drawing American support forces and widespread air forces into the battle.
 Despite air and artillery support the American forces suffered significant losses.
 Captain Bostick was killed by a rocket propelled grenade.
 Staff Sergeant William "Ryan" Fritsche was killed by rifle fire.
 Seven other Americans and one ANA soldier were wounded.

 The Battle of Saret Koheh made good on the threats of the "Night Letter".
 It also showed Lieutenant Colonel Chris Kolenda (commander of American forces in Naray) with a crisis.
 AAF operations were expanding, supported by Taliban organizations in Pakistan.
 American forces formed a thinly held and poorly supplied picket line from Naray to Kamdesh along the river.
 The American forces were too outnumbered to survive sustained combat.
 Something had to be done to bring Nuristan on to the American side.
 The first effort was made by First Lieutenant Dave Roller.
 He decided that American soldiers' "battle rattle" war gear gave the impression of soulless killing machines.
 Encased in armor, helmets, and weapons, Americans appeared to be looking for a fight.
 Roller attended his next meeting with village leaders dressed in a T-shirt and shorts.
 He discussed their common values as leaders of families and communities working toward a better future.
 Mawlawi Abdul Rahman was a local elder impressed with this new approach.
 He began building a consensus of village elders in support of the Afghan government.
 Through the summer and fall of 2008, Captain Joey Hutto, COP Keating's new commander, expanded this initiative.
 Hutto had worked for years on COIN campaigns in Central America.